awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-create.md

 1. Choose **Create calendar**\.

    After the calendar entry is created, Systems Manager displays your calendar entry in the **Change Calendar** list\.
 The columns show the calendar version, and the calendar owner's AWS account number\.
 Your calendar entry cannot prevent or allow any actions until you add at least one event\.
-For information about how to add an event, see [Create a Change Calendar event](change-calendar-create-event.md)\.
+For information about how to add an event, see [Creating a Change Calendar event](change-calendar-create-event.md)\.